 Throughout the lodge and rooms, you will find rich furnishings which complement the rustic-like lodge as they are custom designed Mission/lodge style by the Thurston Family in Grass Valley, CA and local craftsman, Walt Heck.

 Original local artwork, ceramics and petroglyph rubbings depicting Native American history of the Columbia River Gorge handsomely decorate the lodge as well.
-A narrated CD and brochure of the lodge artwork are available to borrow at the front desk and provide a very nice walking tour.
+A narrated CD and brochure of the Washington State lodge's artwork are available to borrow at the front desk and provide a very nice walking tour.

 Skamania is Pet Friendly